Long Beach Unified School District elementary schools to now open March 29

 “Being vaccinated is not a requirement,” Brown said.
 “It’s an opportunity.”

-Brown expressed confidence in the March 29 date since CDPH reopening guidelines require a countywide COVID-19 case-rate of 25 per 100,000 for 5 consecutive days and LA County’s rate as of Feb.
+Brown expressed confidence in the March 29 date since CDPH reopening guidelines require a countywide COVID-19 case-rate of 25 per 100,000 for five consecutive days and LA County’s rate as of Feb.
 16 has fallen to 20 per 100,000.

 March 29 is also a four-day school week, with LBUSD’s spring break starting Friday, April 2.
 The break will allow staff to assess how students are doing – socially and emotionally as well as academically – before students return from break on April 12, Brown said.
 The school year ends June 16.